intel/trustauthority-client-for-python/inteltrustauthorityclient/cli/README.md

 -t, --token: An Intel Trust Authority attestation token in JWT format.
 ```

-## Code of Conduct and Contributing

-See the [CONTRIBUTING](../../../CONTRIBUTING.md) file for information on how to contribute to this project.
-The project follows the [ Code of Conduct](../../../CODE_OF_CONDUCT.md).

 ## License

-This source is distributed under the BSD-style license found in the [LICENSE](../../../LICENSE)
+This source is distributed under the BSD-style license found in the [LICENSE](../../LICENSE)
 file.

 <br><br>